ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Experiments

+\textbf{POPE and CHAIR.} Table~\ref{tab:chair_pope_results} summarizes both caption-level (\textsc{CHAIR}) and VQA-style (\textsc{POPE}) results.
+Across every backbone and decoding scheme, ASCD produces the \emph{lowest} CHAIR scores and the \emph{highest} POPE accuracy/F1, outperforming Orig, VCD, and ICD.
+These gains hold for all three prompt types (random, popular, adversarial; see Appendix~“Detailed POPE Results”) and remain stable when scaling from 7 B to 13 B or switching to the Qwen-VL architecture, indicating that attention steering mitigates object-level hallucinations in a model- and domain-robust manner.

 \textbf{MMHal-Bench.} Figure~\ref{fig:mmhal-radar} illustrates the radar charts of MMHal-Bench results for LLaVA-1.5 7B under greedy and nucleus decoding.
 Each axis represents a sub-dimension of the benchmark, and a larger area signifies better overall performance.
 ASCD exhibits the largest enclosed area, outperforming baseline, VCD, and ICD in most dimensions.
-This improvement aligns with the CHAIR and POPE findings, underscoring the benefit of selectively steering attention to reduce hallucinations.

 \textbf{Standard VQA Benchmarks.} To verify that ASCD does not sacrifice a model’s general visual-question-answering ability, it's evaluated on five widely-used VQA datasets.
-Across all three backbones and all decoding strategies, ASCD either matches or surpasses the original model on every dataset, while VCD and ICD consistently degrade performance as shown in the Appendix \ref{sec:standard_vqa_capability}.
+Across all three representative backbones and all decoding strategies, ASCD either matches or surpasses the original model on every dataset, while VCD and ICD consistently degrade performance as shown in Table~\ref{tab:vqa_scores}.

 \textbf{Summary.} Our experiments confirm that ASCD effectively reduces hallucinations and improves alignment with visual content, regardless of the model or decoding strategy employed.